 - Visual and digital data ethics and regulations

 Contact the VizE Lab at firstname.lastname@example.org to discuss workshops or screenings.

 Classes and Student Research

-Faculty will also bring small groups of students to the salon to collaborate on research projects involving ethnographic data and visualization, or for one of the suggested workshops.
+Faculty may also bring small groups of students to the salon to collaborate on their own research projects involving ethnographic data and visualization.
 We encourage faculty to consider the Digital Learning Lab in the McGraw Center for other course-related projects involving multimedia production and training.